KS3 Endpoint Assessment Map 2024-2025

 Written assessment

-Challenging landscapes LJ (RSL)
+Challenging landscapes Learning Journey (RSL)

 BBC Bitesize – global biomes